Updated: May 3

 I quickly ate some pastries that were leftover from the day before while I was running out the door.
 I inhaled a coffee and felt like I needed another immediately after.
 Unhealthy Diet

 I felt awful.
-I just wanted to curl up in a ball, or do something to procrastinate or distract myself.
+I just wanted to do something to procrastinate or distract myself... or curl up in a ball.
 I wanted the day to end.
 No Fulfillment

-So, how did I pull myself out of it?
+So, what did I do?
+How did I pull myself out of it?
 How did I get to today?

 I let it out in a safe place.

-I went to the spa, and brought myself out of the past and into the present moment.
-I took in all the smells, became totally aware of my body, enjoying the experience by living only in the moment.
+I brought myself out of the past and into the present moment.
+I took in all the smells of the spa, became totally aware of my body, enjoying the experience by living only in the moment.
 Any time my mind would wander, I’d kindly bring it back to focus on the spa experience, to be in the moment.
-I took a slow walk along a river, feeling the dirt under my feet, the wind on my cheeks.
-I peacefully returned home and enjoyed a cup of tea with my family.

 Wow, when you look for it, there are so, so many things that are so good about our lives.
 From the smallest things, like the hot water that comes out of a tap in my home any time I want, to drinking out of my favorite mug, to enjoying the flowers that sit in my office.
-And, there are big things too, like the woman who reached out to me after not seeing her for 8 years, and telling me about the impact I had on her, that reconnection, watching my hilarious family on a recently aired TV episode and thinking, “wow, that’s really us.
-And I love us,” or a reminder that all the stress in my life is “joyous stress.”
+And, there are big things too, like the woman who reached out to me after not seeing her for 8 years, and telling me about the impact I had on her, or a reminder that the stress in my life is “joyous stress.”
 I AM busy, but I GET to be busy, because I’m doing something meaningful, that I care about, that I love.

 I was appreciating “what’s good”, and that’s gratitude.
 Gratitude and self-hatred don’t go together.
 Neither do gratitude and anger, or any other emotion that is stemming from fear.
 Gratitude comes from a place of love.
 I was reminded that it’s a choice.
 I can make that choice at any time to focus on “what’s good” and to appreciate it.